 What’s in the sky this February?

 Constellations are groups of stars that form a picture.
 These pictures were given names and for millennia have been used as a tool for navigation and to share significant cultural stories.
 Astronomers use these constellations to delineate portions of the sky and as a way for locating astronomical objects.
-In February the following constellations dominate the summer sky:
+In February the following constellations dominate the spring sky:

 - Orion – the hunter is high in the northern sky after sunset.
 Orion is easy to find, with the best-known feature of this constellation the ‘Saucepan’ asterism.
 This is a familiar group of stars for those of us in the southern hemisphere and is Orion’s belt and sword (Orion is upside down for us in the southern hemisphere).
 Below the ‘Saucepan’ you should see the red supergiant star, Betelgeuse.
 Betelgeuse has a distinct reddish tinge to our eye and is the shoulder of Orion.
 Above the ‘Saucepan’ and diagonally opposite Betelgeuse is a brilliant white star – Rigel, one of Orion’s knees.
 Rigel is a blue-white supergiant star which is about 60,000 times more luminous than our own Sun.

 - Canis Major – the great dog is high overhead in the early evening sky.
 The brightest star in the constellation, Sirius, is also the brightest in the night sky.
 It is bright because it is close to us, only 8.7 light years away or about 82 million million kilometres from us.